Rockwell B-1 Lancer

 The Rockwell B-1 Lancer (Note: The name "Lancer" was only applied to the B-1B variant in 1990.) is a supersonic variable-sweep wing, heavy bomber used by the United States Air Force.
 It has been nicknamed the "Bone" (from "B-One").
-As of 2024, it is one of the U.S. Air Force's three strategic bomber types, along with the B-2 Spirit and the B-52 Stratofortress.
+As of 2026, it is one of the U.S. Air Force's three strategic bomber types, along with the B-2 Spirit and the B-52 Stratofortress.
 It carries up to a 75,000-pound (34,000 kg) payload.

 The B-1 was first envisioned in the 1960s as a bomber that would combine the Mach 2 speed of the B-58 Hustler with the range and payload of the B-52, ultimately replacing both.
-After a long series of studies, North American Rockwell (subsequently renamed Rockwell International, B-1 division later acquired by Boeing) won the design contest for what emerged as the B-1A.
+After a long series of studies, North American Rockwell (subsequently renamed Rockwell International, B-1 division, later acquired by Boeing) won the design contest for what emerged as the B-1A.
 Prototypes of this version could fly Mach 2.2 at high altitude and long distances and at Mach 0.85 at very low altitudes.
 The program was canceled in 1977 due to its high cost, the introduction of the AGM-86 cruise missile that flew the same basic speed and distance, and early work on the B-2 stealth bomber.

 The program was restarted in 1981, largely as an interim measure due to delays in the B-2 stealth bomber program.
 The B-1A design was altered, reducing top speed to Mach 1.25 at high altitude, increasing low-altitude speed to Mach 0.92, extensively improving electronic components, and upgrading the airframe to carry more fuel and weapons.
 Named the B-1B, deliveries of the new variant began in 1985; the plane formally entered service with Strategic Air Command (SAC) as a nuclear bomber the following year.
 By 1988, all 100 aircraft had been delivered.

-With the disestablishment of SAC and its reassignment to the Air Combat Command in 1992, the B-1B's nuclear capabilities were disabled and it was outfitted for conventional bombing.
-It first served in combat during Operation Desert Fox in 1998 and again during the NATO action in Kosovo the following year.
-The B-1B has supported U.S. and NATO military forces in Afghanistan and Iraq.
-As of 2025, the Air Force operates 45 B-1Bs bombers, with many retired units in the Boneyard.
-The Northrop Grumman B-21 Raider is to begin replacing the B-1B after 2025; all B-1s are planned to be retired by 2036, replaced by the B-21.
+The B-1B was reassigned to Air Combat Command in 1992 and it was outfitted for conventional bombing, with its nuclear mission eliminated in 1994 per the START I treaty.
+It first served in combat during the 1998 bombing of Iraq and again during the 1999 NATO bombing of Yugoslavia.
+The B-1B has supported U.S. and NATO military forces in the wars in Afghanistan and Iraq, as well as operations in Libya, Syria, Venezuela, and Iran.
+As of 2025, the Air Force operates 45 B-1B bombers, with many retired units in the Boneyard.